o0n1x/gator/readme.md

-# Aggre**Gator**
+# Aggre*Gator*

-aggregator is a cli RSS aggregator. it uses PostGresSQL and Go to aggregate RSS feeds and store them for future browsing via CLI.
+Gator is a cli RSS aggregator. it uses PostGresSQL and Go to aggregate RSS feeds and store them for future browsing via CLI.

 # Installation and Usage: